on3iro/aeons-end-randomizer/docs/CustomExpeditions/Example.md

         "config": {
-          // configuration of the branch (in this case "narrative") "text": "The four mages landed ashore...", // narrative text which will be displayed "descisions": [
+          // configuration of the branch (in this case "narrative") "text": "The four mages landed ashore...", // narrative text which will be displayed "decisions": [
-            // list of descisions, these will be shown as buttons "Next"
+            // list of decisions, these will be shown as buttons "Next"
           ]
         },
         "nextBranchId": [
-          // list of descision outcomes -> the position of an "id" has to match the position in "descisions" of its respective "descision"
+          // list of decision outcomes -> the position of an "id" has to match the position in "decisions" of its respective "decision"
           "FirstBattle"
         ]
       },